ggljzr/pytRobot/README.rst

 ::

-    # 90 deg turn to the left
+    # turn to the left
     $ sudo pyrobot turn left
     # take a shot with the camera
     $ sudo pyrobot capture img.jpg